NixOS/nix.dev/source/tutorials/nix-language.md

 ### Recursive attribute sets

 You will sometimes see attribute sets declared with `rec` prepended.
-This allows expressions in the attribute set to access other attribute names in the set.
+This allows access to attributes from within the set.

 Example: